jimmykohk/code_challenge_reward_endpoints/README.md

 ## How does it work
 When the service starts, create "user" folder if not exist.

-When user redeem the reward, it will update reward records to "<<UserID>>.txt" inside the folder "user" if no redeemed record found.
+When user redeem the reward, it will update reward records to "UserID.txt" inside the folder "user" if no redeemed record found.